-Gianni Bendandi Paolo Bersani (Partner) (Authorised signatory)
+Gianni Bendandi (Partner) Paolo Bersani (Authorised signatory)

 "This report has been translated into the English language from the original, which was issued in Italian language, solely for the convenience of international readers.
-We have not performed any controls on the NFS 2019 translation."
+Reference in this report to the non-financial statement refer to the non-financial statement in original Italian and not to any their translation.
+We have not performed any controls on the non-financial statement translation."